Silverstrand Beach

-The Silverstrand Beach (銀線灣) is small narrow beach located in Clear Water Bay Peninsula, Sai Kung, Hong Kong.
+Silverstrand Beach (銀線灣) is small narrow beach located in Clear Water Bay Peninsula, Sai Kung, Hong Kong.

 Management

 Like many other beaches in Hong Kong, it is managed by the Leisure and Cultural Services Department.
 A wide range of facilities are available, including car parking facilities, refreshment kiosks, barbecue pits, changing rooms and shower facilities.
-Life guard and first aid service hours are 9am-6pm April to October and 8am-7pm on weekends and on public holidays from June to August.
+Life guard and first aid service hours are 9am-6pm from April to October and 8am-7pm on weekends and on public holidays from June to August.